NVIDIA/NeMo-Skills/docs/pipelines/training.md

 ```

-We also support sequence packing and context parallel, espeically for training sequences > 4k or so, it's recommended to use sequence packing and context parallel.
+We also support sequence packing and context parallel, especially for training sequences > 4k or so, it's recommended to use sequence packing and context parallel.
 (By default, our sft config set sequence_packing as True)
 ```bash
    ++policy.sequence_packing.enabled=True \